Probation Violation in Massachusetts

 I Received a Surrender Notice – What Should I Do?

 If you have received a summons or other notice to appear, do not ignore it.
-The best thing that you can do is to contact an experienced Boston criminal defense attorney to find out what happens next and what your options are.
+The best thing that you can do is to contact an experienced Boston or Quincy probation violation attorney to find out what happens next and what your options are.

 In some cases, a probation officer may request that you be placed in jail without bond until the surrender hearing.
 You will likely have to go before a judge, and the probation officer will talk about what allegations are against you.
 The judge will make a determination regarding probable cause.